yuanph4ever/TREC-Complex-answer-retrieval-Track/README.md

 mvn package

 then a executable program called "ds_a1-0.0.1-SNAPSHOT-jar-with-dependencies.jar" can be found in "./target".
 Run the program using the same command line as showing above

+Once you run finished you will get
+All works DONE.
+Generate # runfiles in #outputfolder you specified

 # b.
 Working on server